-Subacute thyroiditis refers to inflammation of the thyroid gland, which has a clinical course of several weeks.
-Usually it is triggered by an acute upper respiratory tract infection (URI), such as a common cold.
+Subacute Thyroiditis is an uncommon disorder.
+It refers to inflammation of the thyroid gland.
+Usually, an acute upper respiratory tract infection (URI), such as a common cold, flu, and even COVID can trigger it.

-Symptoms of Subacute Thyroidits occur in two phases:
+Symptoms of Subacute Thyroiditis occur in two phases:

 - Pain in the thyroid area.
-At times, pain also radiates to the ear.
+At times, pain also radiates to the jaw or the ear.

 - Restlessness